Henry Fonda: Marriages and children

 Fonda was married five times and had three children, one of them adopted.
 His marriage to Margaret Sullavan in 1931 soon ended in separation, which was finalized in a 1933 divorce.
 Throughout most of 1935, Fonda dated actress/singer Shirley Ross; by year's end, it had been widely reported—by, among others, then-syndicated columnist Ed Sullivan—that the couple was engaged, with wedding plans afoot.
 Reports notwithstanding, both parties evidently reconsidered and in January 1936 it was reported that Fonda was now seeing actress Virginia Bruce.

 Later that year Fonda married Frances Ford Seymour Brokaw, widow of a wealthy industrialist, George Tuttle Brokaw.
 The Brokaws had a daughter who had been born soon after the Brokaws marriage in 1931.

-Fonda met his future wife Frances at Denham Studios in England on the set of Wings of the Morning, the first picture in Europe to be filmed in three-strip Technicolor.
+Fonda had met Frances at Denham Studios in England on the set of Wings of the Morning, the first picture in Europe to be filmed in three-strip Technicolor.
 They had two children, Jane (b.
 1937) and Peter (1940–2019), both of whom became successful actors.
 Jane has won two Best Actress Academy Awards, and Peter was nominated for two Oscars, one for Best Actor.

 In August 1949, Fonda announced to Frances that he wanted a divorce so he could remarry; their 13 years of marriage had not been happy ones for him.
-Devastated by Fonda's confession and plagued by emotional problems for many years, Frances went into the Austen Riggs Psychiatric Hospital in January 1950 for treatment.
+Devastated by Fonda's confession and plagued by emotional problems for many years, Frances went into the Craig House Sanitarium in January 1950 for treatment.
 She committed suicide there on April 14.
 Before her death, she had written six notes to various individuals, but left no final message for her husband.
 Fonda quickly arranged a private funeral with only himself and his mother-in-law, Sophie Seymour, in attendance.
 Years later, Dr. Margaret Gibson, the psychiatrist who had treated Frances at Austen Riggs, described Henry Fonda as "a cold, self-absorbed person, a complete narcissist."